Try out our 50 Wine Bottle Crafts, to reuse and revamp your old wine bottles. Not only does it go easy on the planet, it goes easy on your budget.

-This wooden rack of upcycled flower vases, is great for an eco-themed, neutral tablescape.
-It’s both a centrepiece and a planter, and you can craft it with just a little carpentry knowledge.
+This wooden rack of upcycled flower vases is great for an eco-themed, neutral tablescape.
+It’s both a centerpiece and a planter, and you can craft it with just a little carpentry knowledge.

 Nail together four pieces of wood to make the rack.
 The top plank should have evenly-spaced, drilled-out holes that fit the mouths of your wine bottles.
 If you wish, you could apply wood stains, polish, a sander, etc, to the rack.